scionproto/scion/doc/dev/design/private-ISDs.rst

 any segments it deems fitting.

 When constructing a path, an endhost must take care to use segments that are all either from the same P-ISD or all from public ISDs.
+This can distinction can be done based on the numeric range of the ISD number.

-When constructing a packet, the endhost needs to put the correct (P-)ISD number into the SCION address header, otherwise routing will fail because the BRs will attempt hop field verification with the wrong certificate.
+When constructing a packet, the endhost needs to put the correct (P-)ISD number into the SCION address header, otherwise routing will fail because the BRs will attempt hop field verification with the wrong forwarding key.

 Border Routers